 Overview-Mine Safety Appliances Company was incorporated in Pennsylvania in 1914.
 We are a global leader in the development, manufacture and supply of products that protect people's health and safety.
 Our safety products typically integrate any combination of electronics, mechanical systems and advanced materials to protect users against hazardous or life threatening situations.
-Our comprehensive line of safety products is used by workers around the world in the fire service, homeland security, oil and gas, construction and other industries, as well as the military.
-Our broad product offering includes self-contained breathing apparatus, or SCBAs, gas masks, gas detection instruments, head protection, respirators, thermal imaging cameras, fall protection and ballistic helmets.
+Our comprehensive line of safety products is used by workers around the world in the oil and gas, fire service, mining, construction and other industries, as well as the military.
+Our broad product offering includes self-contained breathing apparatus, or SCBAs, gas masks, gas detection instruments, head protection, respirators, thermal imaging cameras and fall protection.
 We also provide a broad offering of consumer and contractor safety products through retail channels.